MotusWTS/Motus-community-scripts/README.md

 ### Summary

 1. Fork this repository into your own github account
-    + How to set up your own github account
-    + How to fork a repository

 2. Create a new folder with the topic of your script(s) (e.g. stopover length)